inUtil-info/whin2-contrib/README.md

 #### Running on always-on mode (whin-receive):
 This option is available for users on a paid plan (any).
 For this option you do need to deploy whin-receive node.
 After adding this node to a flow, hit deploy on the node-red editor, and you will see that whin-receive shows a green message saying: "Connected to Whatsapp".
 No further configuration is needed, nor is needed exposing any route or opening ports.
-The whin-receive node will stablish a persistent connection to whin back-end that will receive any whatsapp as a raw stream at your end.
+The whin-receive node will establish a persistent connection to whin back-end that will receive any whatsapp as a raw stream at your end.

 ---